zbinney/CTE-prevalence/README.md

 <b>When did these players play?</b>

 Again, we do not have the specific years for the 111 autopsied players.
 Among the 1,142 deaths listed in PFR, the median retirement year was 1963 (10th percentile 1947, 90th percentile 1987).
+The mean and median career lengths were 4.6 and 3 years, respectively.

 <b>Is it possible CTE rates now are different now than when these players played?</b>